IC layout editor

 An integrated circuit layout editor or IC layout editor is an electronic design automation software tool that allows a user to digitize the shapes and patterns that form an integrated circuit.
-Typically the view will include the components (usually as pcells), metal routing tracks, vias and electrical pins.
+Typically the view will include the components (usually as P cells), metal routing tracks, vias and electrical pins.
 Software of this type is similar to computer aided drafting software, but is specialized for the task of integrated circuit layout.
-The typical flow for the layout of analog circuits might be :
+The typical flow for the layout of analogue circuits might be :